- Why Colby?

 - Contact Admissions

 James S. Terhune is the Vice President for Student Affairs and the Dean of Students.
-Dean Terhune oversee the staff, departments, and programs that comprise the Division of Student Affairs including Advising Deans, Campus Life (residential education, housing, leadership programs, outdoor education, and student activities), the Career Center, Chaplains, Counseling Services, Student Health Services, International Student programs, the Pugh Center and Multicultural Affairs, and Student Conduct and Discipline.
+Dean Terhune oversee the staff, departments, and programs that comprise the Division of Student Affairs including Advising Deans, Campus Life (residential education, housing, leadership programs, outdoor education, and student activities), the Career Center, Counseling Services, Student Health Services, International Student programs, the Pugh Center and Multicultural Affairs, Religious and Spiritual Life, and Student Conduct and Discipline.
 The student affairs staff provides instruction, advice, and support to help students become critical thinkers, effective communicators, ethical leaders, engaged citizens, and creators of knowledge with broad exposure to and understanding of human difference and diversity.
-Dean Terhune earned his A.B. in English from Middlebury College in 1986.
-He did his graduate work at Harvard University where he earned an Ed.M. in Administration, Planning, and Social Policy in 1991.
-Dean Terhune has been with Colby since 2006 as Vice President for Student Affairs/Dean of Students at Colby.
+Dean Terhune has an A.B. in English from Middlebury College and did graduate work at Harvard University where he earned an Ed.M. in Administration, Planning, and Social Policy.
+Dean Terhune has been with Colby since 2006 as Vice President for Student Affairs/Dean of Students.
 Prior to his tenure on Mayflower Hill, he worked for 15 years at Colgate University in a number of leadership roles including director of student activities, dean of first-year students, associate dean of the college, and dean of student affairs.
-He began his career in higher education at Middlebury where he spent four years in student activities and the Dean of Students Office (and part-time as the men's and women's varsity diving coach).
+He began his career in higher education at Middlebury where he worked in student activities and the Dean of Students Office (and part-time as the varsity diving coach).
 Dean Terhune enjoys spending time with his wife and two sons; skiing, golfing, hiking in Acadia, reading good fiction, and following the Red Sox.
-Dean Terhune's email address is email@example.com.
+Dean Terhune's email address is firstname.lastname@example.org.

-Barbara Moore is the Assistant Vice President/Senior Associate Dean of Student.
+Barbara Moore is the Associate Vice President and Senior Associate Dean of Student.
 Dean Moore oversees the Advising Dean program, serves as liaison to academic affairs in the areas of academic support and first year advising.
 She serves on a number of college committees including Academic Affairs, Committee on Academic Standing, Independent Major and Senior Scholars Committee, Off-Campus Study Advisory Committee, Enrollment Committee and the 100 Projects for Peace.
+She also serves on the Bias Incident Prevention and Response team and Chairs the Sexual Assault Prevention Advisory Team.
 Dean Moore works closely with Campus Life on the fall and mid-year Orientation programs.
 Prior to her role in the Dean of Students Office, Dean Moore worked as Assistant Vice President of EFL Associates, an executive search firm for higher education professionals and as Director of Career Services at Colgate University.
-She has 19 years experience in higher education in the areas of student affairs, residential life and career development at highly selective liberal arts colleges.
+She has more than 20 years experience in higher education in the areas of student affairs, residential life and career development at highly selective liberal arts colleges.
 Dean Moore holds a BA from the State University of New York, College at Oswego and an M. Ed from St. Lawrence University in Counseling and Human Development.
 She lives in Belgrade, Maine with her husband and three children.
-Dean Moore's email address is firstname.lastname@example.org.
+Dean Moore's email address is email@example.com.

 Joseph E. Atkins is the Assistant Dean of Students and Coordinator of Multicultural and Student Programs.
 Dean Atkins has been a Posse mentor since January 2005 for the Posse Program of New York.
 He is co-founder and director of Campus Conversations on Race, organizer of the Multicultural Literacy Initiative (faculty group developing diversity curricula), Senior Book Recommendation, and Learning Difference Coordinator.
 (Also, professor for ED197A- Metacognition and Academic Success, advisor for senior honors thesis in psychology, college representative for SOAR (Society organized Against Racism), and co-founder of the Maine Concussion Management Initiative under the Goldfarb Center.
 Dean Atkins received a Bachelors from Vassar College in 1997 (double major in Computer Science and Cognitive Science), Doctorate from the University of Rochester in 2003 (Brain and Cognitive Sciences).
 Dean Atkins came to Colby in the fall of 2002 as a sabbatical replacement professor in psychology right out of graduate school, and is a Visiting Assistant Professor Of Psychology.
 Dean Atkins maintains a lab in the psychology department and remains interested in exploring decision making and human and artificial intelligence.
 Dean Atkins' email address is firstname.lastname@example.org.